 Optionally, if you have a credit card with insurance, call up your bank.
 Most banks offer some kind of insurance for lost and delayed baggage to their clients with credit cards.

 If your luggage still isn’t found after 21 days, it’s officially declared lost.
 In this case, you can get a reimbursement of up to 3500$, depending on your destination country.
-Be sure to fill out the realistic prices of your items, more info about getting a compensation on this post.
+Be sure to fill out the realistic prices of your items, more info about getting compensation in this post.

 If your luggage was delayed or lost, you could get compensated for your losses.
 Just make sure to file the claim in: